bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

 [BITHockeyManager sharedHockeyManager].feedbackManager
 ```

-Please check the [documentation](#documentation) of the `BITFeedbachManager` class on more information on how to leverage this feature.
+Please check the [documentation](#documentation) of the `BITFeedbackManager` class on more information on how to leverage this feature.

 <a name="sparkle"></a>
 ### 3.5 Sparkle